 The static moment resulting from the pump weight on the both pump connections on the N.../ 10 PTO mating surface should in general not exceed 30 Nm.
 For the ZF PTO, types NL/1c, NL/ 10c, NH/1c, NL/4c and NH/4c the maximum permissible static moment is 50 Nm.
+The static moment for the Hydrocar P2264 and 81Z2 PTO's is 50Nm, for the P2264 the static monent is 20Nm.

-The maximum static moment resulting from the pump weight on the DAF PR Engine PTO mating surface is 40 Nm.
-The static moment on the MX engine PTO surface is 50 Nm.
+The maximum static moment resulting from the pump weight on the DAF PR and MX Engine PTO mating surface is 40 Nm.
 Allison gearboxes the maximum allow a static moment of 40 Nm.
 For the LF and CF65 Series the bending moment on the engine PTO housing should not exceed 45 Nm.